finn-no/carousel-js/README.md

 Other module formats can take similar approaches.
 There are currently no plans to expose the individual modules in the carousel to different module formats.

+**I get an error with the bind function**

+The carousel requires an ES5 shim to be present for browsers which doesn't have the bind function available.

 # Original authors

 * [Magnar Sveen](https://github.com/magnars)